siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/designPatterns/creational/prototype/prototype.md

 1. Implement a `Shape` hierarchy (`Circle`, `Rectangle`) with a `clone()` method to duplicate shapes.
 2. Implement a `DatabaseConnection` prototype where cloning avoids re-parsing connection configs.
 3. Show difference between shallow copy and deep copy by cloning an object with a mutable `List`.

+## 10) Pros and Cons

+1. Pros:

+- You can clone objects without coupling to their concrete classes.
+- You can get rid of repeated initialization code in favor of cloning pre-built prototypes.
+- You can produce complex objects more conveniently.
+- You get an alternative to inheritance when dealing with configuration presets for complex objects.

+2. Cons:

+- Cloning complex objects that have circular references might be very tricky